ps-przemekaugustyn/TIG/README.md

 select * from test_measurement
 select * from crawler6_crawl order by time desc limit 10 select * from crawler6_crawl where time>now() -1h order by time desc limit 10

+// in order to change the output format of time column from default unix epoch to RFC3339 precision rfc3339
 ```
 ## Testing and tools
 ### Packet Sender